Certain foods may trigger cold sore outbreaks, particularly those high in ${arginine} and low in ${lysine}.

 6. Coffee and Tea

 Coffee and tea are popular beverages that many rely on for their stimulating effects.
 Both drinks contain caffeine, which has been noted as a potential trigger for cold sore outbreaks in some individuals.
-Caffeine can impact immune response or lead to dehydration-both factors that could contribute to an outbreak.
+Caffeine can impact immune response and lead to dehydration, both of which may contribute to an outbreak.
 Moderating your caffeine intake might help reduce the risk of developing cold sores.7.
 Sodas

 Sodas represent another common source of caffeine and sugar that can pose risks for those prone to cold sores.
 The combination of high sugar content and caffeine may weaken the immune system's ability to fend off viral infections like HSV.
 If you’re looking to minimize your risk of outbreaks, consider cutting back on sugary sodas or opting for healthier beverage alternatives that do not compromise your health.